-Citizens turn to the City of San Diego’s website to accomplish a personal or a city task, that are either tactical and exploratory.
+Residents turn to the City of San Diego’s website to accomplish a personal or a city task, that are either tactical and exploratory.

-Tool to create interest in the City; as a
+Tool to create interest in the City

-- Tool to accomplish City-based or owned tasks; and as a
+Tool to accomplish City-based or owned tasks

-- Source for neighborhood information.
+Source for neighborhood information

-The website’s format limits the size and value that images can provide to the City and its messaging.
-It also limits the ability to showcase planning initiatives, and special features and attractions around the City.
+The website’s format reduced the value of images in City messaging.
+It also limited the ability to showcase planning initiatives, and special features and attractions around the City.